PawanKumarRanjan/Backend_Traini8_PawanKumarRanjan/README.md

 To get started with this project, follow these steps:

-Clone the repository to your local machine or download it as ZIP
+1. Clone the repository to your local machine or download it as ZIP

      ```sh
      git clone https://github.com/PawanKumarRanjan/Backend_Traini8_PawanKumarRanjan.git

+2. Create a database schema

 ## Usage